patoshii/stars-protocol/README.md

 ## Accepted API Parameters ##

 **nxtAddress:** -- OPTIONAL
-- not-empty = An Ardor address to receive a status update on the transaction.
+- not-empty = A address to receive a status update on the transaction.
 - empty = If empty, it will default to the sender's account.

 **coinChosen:** -- REQUIRED